sreenathbs/chucknorris-bot/README.md

-# Recast.AI starter kit NodeJS
+# Chuck Norris Bot

-A starter kit for developing bots on the [Recast.AI](https://recast.ai) platform.
+A simple chuck norris bot using Recast.AI's Bot Hosting

-> **Note:** This project is currently in beta version and can be modified at any time.
+Check out the corresponding tutorial at https://blog.recast.ai/master-bot-hosting/.

 ## Requirements

 #### Node version

 We recommend to use at least `node v4.3.0`

 #### Recast.AI account